mklomp/mirte-sd-image-tools/README.md

 edit `settings.sh` to select features and extra scripts and edit `repos.yaml` to select the repositories/branches.

 ## Build as workflow in Docker
 Install [act](https://github.com/nektos/act) and run `./actBuild.sh`.
 It will run the workflows and copy the artifacts to `./artifacts/`.
+This will not use any changes in git_local or repos.yaml.

 ## Shell to edit
 run ./shell.sh \<img file> and you will get a shell after some time.
 You can create new shells by using `sudo chroot /tmp/armimg-XXX`.
 Stop by removing the `/stopshell` file.
 It will create your fresh image in `shell_workdir`.